 If you love the great outdoors, add a dedicated space to enjoy it!
-Porches and decks add value to your home while giving an additional area to relax and entertain.
+Porch and patio covers add value to your home while giving you a shaded area to relax and entertain.
 If you decide to add one of these to your home, deeply consider the amount of space needed.
 Factor enough space to entertain, set up a table and some chairs, use a grill, etc. If there is an existing porch or covered patio space, consider enclosing it with either a screen room or sunroom, which can increase your home’s value and help protect guests from insects.
 Patio Enclosures will custom design and make an enclosure that is just right for you and your home.

-Adding a porch or deck is often a project best left to the professionals.
+Adding a porch or patio cover is often a project best left to the professionals.
 These additions can put additional strain on your home’s foundation, and you should at least consult a contractor before starting your project.

 4. Don’t Forget the Details